ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-25-on-what-it-takes.md

 I argue that the **best way to innovate is similar to how we approached the jeepney**: taking these innovations from the Global North and adapting them to our local contexts through ingenuity and resourcefulness.
 Simply importing Silicon Valley approaches is not enough.
 I wrote about this at length in a recent [survey paper](https://arxiv.org/abs/2604.21637), but one approach I'm currently exploring is careful synthetic data generation to address the lack of training data.
-Synthetic data is now a common approach in training frontier language models, but I believe we can strip it down and add some ornaments and adjustments to make it work for low-resource languages.
+Synthetic data is now a common approach in training frontier language models, but I believe we can strip it down and, similar to the jeepney, add some ornaments / adjustments to make it work for low-resource languages.
 I encourage you to read the survey paper, as I mention potential paths for improvement such as creating task-specific small language models, deploying models at the edge, and improving a model's capabilities through a robust set of harnesses.

 ## Sipag at Tiyaga - supporting sustained effort through time

 There is a famous saying: "Pag may tiyaga, may nilaga."
-Perhaps the nearest English translation I can do is: "If the patience is true, you get a stew."[^3] I'd argue that most components of a language modeling recipe (especially in multilingual post-training) are more a test of patience than flashes of insight: collecting enough data through large-scale annotation or synthesis, figuring out the right data mix across many ablations,
+Perhaps the nearest English translation I can do is: "If the patience is true, you'll get a stew."[^3] I'd argue that most components of a language modeling recipe (especially in multilingual post-training) are more a test of patience than flashes of insight: collecting enough data through large-scale annotation or synthesis, figuring out the right data mix across many ablations,